-Another advantage of a whole life insurance policy which is often overlooked is the guaranteed cash values that a whole life policy offers their policy holders.
+Another advantage of a whole life insurance policy which is often overlooked is the guaranteed cash values that a whole life policy offers its policyholders.

-In essence, the guaranteed cash values in a whole life insurance policy are surplus or excess premiums after your costs of insurance and charges are deducted but then this does not mean that you don’t have a potential for higher cash values as some insurance companies actually offer non-guaranteed cash values on top of the guaranteed cash values, especially for participating whole life policies.
+In essence, the guaranteed cash values in a whole life insurance policy are surplus or excess premiums after your costs of insurance and charges are deducted but then this does not mean that you don’t have a potential for higher cash values as mutual insurance companies actually offer non-guaranteed cash values on top of the guaranteed cash values, especially for participating whole life policies.

-As oppose to what you may have been told before, life insurance policies aren’t supposed to be implemented as investment products as whatever cash values you accumulate from within these plans are “by-products” of your life insurance protection.
+As opposed to what you may have been told before, life insurance policies aren’t supposed to be implemented as investment products as whatever cash values you accumulate from within these plans are by-products of your life insurance protection.

 Is Whole Life Insurance Worth It?

-If you have kids, a spouse or anyone else who are financially dependent on you, any life insurance plan is worth it!
+If you have kids, a spouse or anyone else who is financially dependent on you, any life insurance protection is worth it!

 This is because life insurance protects the financial interest of your loved ones.